Represoft/reprebot/CONTRIBUTING.md

 3. Set up the development environment:

 > You will need a recent version of Python, a Python environment manager and a Python package manager installed in your system.
-Here were going to use: `virtualenv` and `pip` but you can use any other that you find more convenient.
+Here we're going to use: `virtualenv` and `pip` but you can use any other that you find more convenient.

 **Create the virtual environment:**